morrownr/USB-WiFi/home/Compiling_the_Linux_Mainline_Kernel.md

 Save file and exit.
 ---

+Step 5

-5. Prevent errors related to certs:
+Prevent errors related to certs:

 If you are compiling the kernel on Ubuntu or on any distros based on Ubuntu, you may receive the following error that interrupts the building process: